allvpv/website/content/haotic-journey-through-envvars/index.md

    5560 pts/0    00:00:00                      \_ ps
 ```

-In Linux, a program must use `execve` syscall to execute another program.
-When
+On Linux, a program must use the `execve` syscall to execute another program.
-typing `ls` in `bash`, as well as using `subprocess.run` in Python, or, at a
+Whether you type `ls` in Bash, call `subprocess.run` in Python, or launch a
-higher level, launching the code editor or web browser -- it all comes down to
+code editor, it ultimately comes down to `execve`, preceded by a `fork`.
+The
-`execve`, preceeded by `fork`.
-The familiy of `exec*` C functions also uses
+`exec*` family of C functions also relies on `execve`.

-`execve` underneath.
-And `execve` takes three arguments:
+This syscall takes three arguments:

 ```c
 SYSCALL_DEFINE3(execve,